Tuesday, October 22, 2024

 Where, in Progressive circles, is there any real sympathy for these people willing to do that?

 I read an interesting article once about the film High Noon, where Gary Cooper is retiring as the town Sheriff.
 Three outlaws arrive on the noon train who are committed to killing him.
 Spoiler alert!
-Although everyone in the town was praising Cooper, when those men arrived they simply disappeared, leaving him and his wife, Grace Kelly, to fend for themselves.
+Although everyone in the town was praising Cooper, when those men arrived everyone in the town simply disappeared, leaving Cooper and his wife, Grace Kelly, to fend for themselves.
 It showed how people want and need law enforcement, but actually don't want to be a "part" of it or be close to the people who do it.
 How relevant, huh?

 For 25 years I worked as a consultant in community mental health centers.
 You see a lot of that hidden world in those centers.
 One time a court ordered a woman to undergo an evaluation because she had watched, while doing nothing, her boyfriend strangle her child.
 None of the other counselors would do the evaluation---they wouldn't even be in the same room with her, and I don't blame them.
 Being the consultant, it was rightfully my job to do, so I did it.....internally retching the entire time.
 I still remember that vividly, 30 years later.